Vilas06/Vilas06/README.md

 	Current – It is an outdated data since the data is almost 11 years old.
 	Cited – The data is from a cited and vetted company which is Amazon and hence the data is cited.

-3. Process
-     This step involves cleaning, verifying, and processing the data for analysis.
-I would go ahead with R language due to the ease of analysis and variety of packages it offers.
-Now I will be using the prepared data to verify, clean and transform the data for analysis.
 # load the packages
 install.packages("tidyverse")
 install.packages("skimr")